The Satanic Temple is offering 'Devil's Advocate Scholarship'

 One asks what applicants have done to promote the temple's tenets and mission.
 The other asks for a description of a teacher who "crushed your spirit, undermined your self-confidence, and made you hate every minute you were forced to be in school."

 The scholarship application period opened Monday.
-Malcom Jarry, the organization's co-founder, told CNN on Wednesday that 50 applications had been received.
+Malcolm Jarry, the organization's co-founder, told CNN on Wednesday that 50 applications had been received.

 Jarry said the idea came about when a high school student emailed him to ask for a letter of recommendation for a religious scholarship that was being offered at her school.

-Note: CORRECTION: An earlier version of this story misspelled Malcolm Jarry's name.